thoughtbot/dns/book/chapters/registering-a-new-domain.md

 `whois` (pronouced "who is") is a tool for getting information about who has rights to a domain name.
 Notice I didn't mention ownership.
 No one ever actually owns a domain, we just get the ability to rent it for some amount of time.
 Confusingly, the protocol for getting WHOIS information is also called WHOIS but with uppercase letters.
 In summary: we can use `whois` to retrieve WHOIS information.
 Makes sense, right?

 Using the command line tool isn't the only way, however.
-We can also use [Internic's WHOIS service](http://www.internic.net/whois.html).
-In spite of being updated in 2001, it continues to hold strong to the design aesthetic of the early 90s.
-The only caveat is it only supports certain domains, mostly the more common domains like `.com`, `.net`, `.org`, etc.
+We can also use [Internic's WHOIS service](http://www.internic.net/whois.html) a site that continues to hold strong to the design aesthetic of the early 90s.
+The only caveat of the service is it only supports certain domains, mostly the more common domains like `.com`, `.net`, `.org`, etc.

 From now on, I'm not going to use the period for `com`, `net`, etc. It's hard to read and isn't technically accurate.
 If you're curious, check out [TODO: relevant FAQ/appendix to be written].